smlnj/prettyprint/README.md

 - prettyprint-lib.cm, the CM file for compiling the prettyprinter, referring to src/prettyprint.cm. (??? sourc.cm vs prettyprint-lib.cm ???)

-The device model.
-The render functor is parameterized over the DEVICE signature in device/device.sig.
-The question is whether this device model is "compatible" with the PPDevice library (in development for the smlnj-lib library).
+## The device model.

+The render functor is parameterized over the DEVICE signature defined in device/device.sig.
+It is possible that this device model is "compatible" with the PPDevice library (which JHR is developing the smlnj-lib library).
 I claim that the implementation of the ANSI term device here is simpler and cleaner than the one found in PPDevice.